susithrj/OMS_CLUSTER/README.md

 ## Summary

 In this project, we designed a distributed system with robust failover mechanisms to enhance execution speed by 100%.
-This solution was crucial to accommodate the rapid growth of customer onboarding, which had increased at a rate of 2x.
+This solution was crucial to accommodate the rapid growth of customer onboarding, which had increased at a rate of 2x. #scale

 ## Situation